joseeden/joeden/docs/018-Observability/010-Prometheus/017-Setting-up-Exporters.md

 ## Steps

+Login to the individual nodes as **root** user and follow the steps below:

 1. Identify the Node Exporter (for system metrics) or application-specific exporters like MySQL Exporter.

 2. On each target node, download the relevant exporter from the [Prometheus exporter repository](https://prometheus.io/docs/instrumenting/exporters/).